gimli-org/gimli/doc/user-guide/data.md

 Now we will go over the case if you have your own data and want to first import it using pyGIMLi and assign it to a data container.
 You can manually do this by importing data via Python (data must be assigned as Numpy arrays) and assign the values to the different keys in the data container.

+pyGIMLi also uses {py:func}`pygimli.load` that loads meshes and data files.
+It should handle most data types since it detects the headings and file extensions to get a good guess on how to load the data.

-However, pyGIMLi makes it easier for you using the different physics managers.
-For example, the `pygimli.physics.ert` has the `load()` function which supports most data formats. `pygimli.physics.em` has a `readusffile` function that reads data from single universal sounding file.
-Below is a table of the current loading utilities for every method
+Most methods also have the `load` function to load common data types used for the method.
+Such as, {py:func}`pygimli.physics.ert.load`.
+However, some methods have moe specific functions.
+Below is a table of the current loading utilities for every method.

 +++ {"editable": true, "slideshow": {"slide_type": ""}, "tags": ["hide-cell"]}